conestack/node/src/node/behaviors/common.rst

     2

 XXX: The base class' getattr does not work anymore. plumber directive
-     plumborextend could solve this together with support for multiple behaviors hooking into __getattr__. -cfl
+     plumbor override could solve this together with support for multiple behaviors hooking into __getattr__. -cfl

      Thats why i prefer AttributeAccess explicit for attribute access on node